huashengwang1989/photobook/README.md

 #### Calendar

 You may take additional caution on calendars.
-Please check that the content does not overflow and exceed the border / bleeding marks (you may enable bleed marks at config files).
-A non-square horizontal book may cause it to overflow; too-long texts in the cell may also result in so (depending on what you put for the labels in `configs.pageConfig.calendar.specialDays`).
+Please check that the content does not overflow and exceed the border / bleeding marks (you may enable bleed marks at config files), especially for months that may cross 6 weeks' spans (aka.
+6 rows).
+It is deliberate to have rows without any photo to have a smaller height.

+A non-square horizontal book may also cause it to overflow; too-long texts in the cell may also result in so (depending on what you put for the labels in `configs.pageConfig.calendar.specialDays`).
 Perform final proof with exported images too, for the reason as stated in "Fonts" part below.

 #### Fonts